Project profile — COVID-19 Vaccine Delivery and Health System Strengthening in Africa

 Description

 This project aims to increase equitable access to COVID-19 vaccines, particularly among priority groups and vulnerable populations.
-It also seeks to reinforce health systems through strengthened vaccine delivery, community outreach, data systems, and the delivery of gender-equitable immunization and primary health care in seven African countries.
+It also seeks to reinforce health systems through strengthened vaccine delivery, community outreach, data systems, and the delivery of gender-equitable immunization and primary health care in seven target countries in Africa.
+The project also supports emergency response to the mpox Public Health Emergency of International Concern (PHEIC) in the Democratic of the Congo (DRC).
 Project activities include: (1) providing technical support for the implementation and monitoring of vaccination programmes, particularly gender-responsive components; (2) developing vaccination strategies and plans with gender-responsive interventions; and (3) deploying mobile teams to vaccinate priority groups.

 Expected results